 Next, let’s roast about 1 cup of almonds, ¾ cup of sunflower seeds and ½ cup of pumpkin seeds.

 Simply scatter the nuts and seeds (single layer) in a small roasting pan.
-Place in a preheated oven (350°F) for about 6-8 minutes.
+Place in a preheated oven (350°F/176°C) for about 6-8 minutes or until fragrant.
 Shake the pan occasionally to prevent scorching.

-Break the dark chocolate (14 ounces) into little pieces and place in a heatproof bowl, set over a pot of simmering water.
-Make sure the bottom of the bowl does not touch the water.
+- Chop and melt: Roughly chop 14 ounces of dark chocolate and place it in a heatproof bowl over a pot of barely simmering water.
+Ensure the bottom of the bowl does not touch the water.

-When the chocolate is almost completely melted, remove it from heat and stir to finish melting.
-Note: If using a microwave, heat in 30 seconds intervals, stirring after each time increment.
+Note: If using a microwave, heat in 15-second intervals, stirring vigorously after each increment.

-Place the chocolate bark in the fridge for only 10 minutes, this will help set the chocolate.
+If you need it sooner, place the chocolate bark in the fridge for only 10 minutes, this will help set the chocolate faster.

 The only thing left to do is break into pieces and enjoy.